Fully chaotic conservative models for some torus homeomorphisms: Heteroclinic pseudo-rectangles

 Let us then prove that the Hausdorff limit of $\theta_n$ is contained in $K^s_1$.
-This is again a connection argument.
+This is again a {connectedness} argument.
 Suppose by contradiction that there exists $w \notin K^s_1$ and $w_n \in \theta_n$ such that $w_n \to w$.
 We would have a neighbourhood $U_w$ of $w$ which is disjoint from $K^s_1$.
-We then take $n$ sufficiently large, such that $w_n \in U_w$, and build a curve from $h(r_{\breve{z}})(\vec{0})$ to $w$, which is disjoint from $K^s_1$.
-As in last item, we may complete this curve to a simple closed curve $\gamma'$ which would separate $K^s_1$.
+We then take $n$ sufficiently large, such that $w_n \in U_w$, and build a curve from {$h(r_{\breve{z}}(0))$} to $w$, which is disjoint from $K^s_1$. {As in Lemma \ref{lem:Accessible}}, we may complete this curve to a simple closed curve $\gamma'$ which would separate $K^s_1$ {and yield the desired contradiction}.
 This finishes the proof. \end{enumerate} \end{proof}

-Let us define The following result exists to give a more complete understanding of the set of HPR.